Are you facing a divorce, but want to avoid the court system?

 So, why would someone choose Collaborative Divorce over mediation?
 For different people, one process may work better or feel better than the other.
 Here are some points to consider if you face this process decision.

 2. In Collaborative, we normally use a team of helpers.
 On financial decisions, a neutral financial professional works with both parties to gather and organize financial data.
 That’s especially helpful when one spouse does not really have much financial experience or knowledge.
 On children’s issues, the neutral therapist or child specialist helps the parties calmly work out a plan to share time and responsibility regarding the children.
-Both neutrals are much better than relying on just standard guidelines approaches.
-They can help the parties be creative because of their expertise and experience.
+Working with neutral experts is much better than relying on just standard guidelines approaches.
+They can help the parties be creative with their expertise and experience.

 Bonus: Collaborative Law is an efficient process.
 Instead of having two attorneys duplicating each other’s efforts and time in doing Discovery or in creating a parenting plan, in Collaborative we use a single financial expert and a single parenting expert to gather the information, review it with the clients and then present it to the attorneys for review.
 That saves a lot in time and money for the clients.